juergenweb/FieldtypeObjectDimensions/README.md

 echo $page->fieldname->unit;
 ```

-There are also several other render methods than you can use on the frontend
+There are also several other rendering methods that can be used on the frontend

 ```
 echo $page->fieldname->renderDimensions();